-Task: My objective was to communicate the benefits of the demand-driven approach and secure executive buy-in for its implementation.
-The KPIs for my objectives were: 1) a 20% reduction in overall supply chain costs, 2) a 15% improvement in order fulfillment lead time, and 3) a 10% increase in forecast accuracy.
+Task: To present the potential savings from implementing a demand-driven supply chain in front of an executive team – who were not experts on the supply chain – and to secure their backing for its implementation.
+My KPIs are 1) a 20% reduction in overall supply chain costs, 2) a 15% improvement in order fulfillment lead time, and 3) a 10% increase in forecast accuracy.

 Tell me about a time when you had to adapt to a significant change in your work environment or job role.
 How did you adjust and what strategies did you use?